metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 Hopefully, this tab should not be much used - and even less in future versions.
 In any case, it should not need to be changed frequently.
 There are four sections as shown in the sceeen print below:
 ![Advanced options](https://github.com/MetaTunes/picard-plugins/blob/master/plugins/classical_extras/advanced_options.jpg)

 1. "Artists".
-This has only one subsection - "Ensemble strings" - which permits the listing of strings by which ensembles of differnt types may be identified.
+This has only one subsection - "Ensemble strings" - which permits the listing of strings by which ensembles of different types may be identified.
 This is used by the plugin to place performer details in the relevant hidden variables and thus make them available for use in the "Artists" tab as sources for any required tags.
 If it is important that only whole words are to be matched, be sure to include a space after the string.

 2. "Work levels".
 This section has parameters applicable to the "works and parts" functions.